-MISSION STATEMENT OF THE LEADERSHIP AND EDUCATIONAL ADMINISTRATION DEPARTMENT
+MISSION STATEMENT OF THE DEPARTMENT of LEADERSHIP

-The Leadership and Educational Administration Departments (LEAD) develop a community of scholarpractitioners who transform the power of knowledge into global service.
+The Department of Leadership (LEAD) develop a community of scholar-practitioners who transform the power of knowledge into global service.
 Its core values include: community, service, integrity, and commitment.

 COURSE OVERVIEW AND CONTENT